 The aim of Middle School English is to expand the range of literary works that a student can fully experience while developing authentic communication skills.
-Entering into a literary work – whether a poem, novel, play, film, or essay – requires broad knowledge, extensive vocabulary, familiarity with generic codes and historical context, and above all a capacious theory of what both literature and literary studies can do.
-As students explore a broad range of texts from different periods and genres, they gradually acquire the vocabulary and background that they will require for more advanced intellectual work.
+Entering into a literary work – whether a poem, novel, play, film, or essay – requires broad knowledge, extensive vocabulary, familiarity with generic codes and historical context, and, above all, a capacious theory of what both literature and literary studies can do.
+As students explore a broad range of texts from different periods and genres, they gradually acquire the vocabulary and background required for more advanced intellectual work.

 In the Upper School, students have increasing opportunities to pursue a more individualized course of study, selecting periods and genres that are of particular interest while still meeting the general requirements that undergird a successful life after high school.
 While focused on argumentative analysis and careful close reading, students also have ample chances to pursue inquiry through creative writing.